ScottMorris/twitter-video-generator/README.md

 ### Subtitle

 The Tweet information is burned onto the video using the [`subtitles`](https://trac.ffmpeg.org/wiki/HowToBurnSubtitlesIntoVideo) filter.
 This filter hands the fonts and everything for you.
-The subtitles used for the tweets is the `srt` format that is quite prevelent.
+The subtitles used for the tweets is the `srt` format that is quite prevalent.
 Each video gets an 8 second subtitle with one entry containing the Tweet, the author, and month & year the Tweet was made.
 Here is a sample of one of the `srt` files.

 ```
 1